ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 #### a.
 Upload and Register the Banking Dataset

-The bank marketing data was uploaded and registered in Azure as a dataset
+The bank marketing data was uploaded and registered in Azure as a dataset:

 <p align="center">
 <img src="images/registered_dataset.png.png">